22 Essential Guitar Parts: Guide with Names, Functions & Diagram

 It is a metal piece inside the neck and runs throughout the neck.
 Its function is to withstand the pressure when strings are tensioned, and it is pressed while performing.

-It is required to adjust truss rods properly for better tone quality.
+Adjusting the truss rods properly is required for better tone quality.

 Position Maker